Konczer/UncertaintyTheory/StatisticalGames/Blog/README.md

 - **Type I and Type II errors**: The concepts of [Type I](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors#Type_I_error) ("false positive", the rejection of the null hypothesis when it is true) and [Type II](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors#Type_II_error) ("false negative", the failure to reject the null hypothesis that is false) errors were central to Neyman and Pearson and are still important concepts in Hypothesis testing in "Frequentist" statistics.
 The equilibrium policy in a Fisher game can be viewed as a statistical test for the hypothesis, stating that A is the correct scenario.
-Remarkably, the equilibrium property of the solution implies that the total error of this – partially randomised – strategy represents a "statistical test" which has a total error probability (Type I + Type II) independent of the occurrence of the scenarios $P$, i.e. "independent of the probability law a priori".
+Remarkably, the equilibrium property of the solution implies that the total error of this – partially randomised – strategy represents a "statistical test" which has a total error probability (Type I + Type II) independent of the occurrence of the scenarios $`P`$, i.e. "independent of the probability law a priori".

 - **Randomised sampling**: The randomisation of sampling in statistics (and particularly in Randomised Controlled Trial ([RCT](https://en.wikipedia.org/wiki/Randomized_controlled_trial)) studies) is a central concept which was present from the very early days of the discipline.
 (R. A. Fisher argued for the randomised experimental design from 1923-1924.)